 The federal loan programs offer several benefits that are guaranteed by law and, in many cases, not available or attainable through a private loan program.
-You should ultimately always refer to the Department of Education’s Student Aid on the Web page for the most updated and detailed in information regarding the terms, benefits and repayment options on federal loans.
+You should ultimately always refer to the Department of Education’s Student Aid on the Web page for the most updated and detailed information regarding the terms, benefits and repayment options on federal loans.
 Below is a brief summary of benefits.

 - You will have achievable terms and a reliable and stable source of funding.

 - You will have one lender for borrowing and repayment; the Department of Education.

 - Federal loans qualify for deferments and forbearance options as well as death and disability provisions.

 - Deferment is a postponement of payment on a loan that is allowed under certain conditions such as enrollment in a degree seeking program.
 No payment would be required while in deferment.
 Many private lenders offer deferment but it is usually only for 6 or 9 months after you have withdrawn or graduated from an institution.
 If you were to enroll in another program, your private loan would not defer again.

 - Forbearance is a postponement of payment on a loan, typically if the borrower doesn’t qualify for a deferment and is unable to make payments for a reason such as poor health or unemployment.
 Even though interest continues to accrue during forbearance, using forbearance does not adversely affect your credit history.
 Your loan will remain in “good standing” and avoid default by using this benefit.
 You are eligible for up to 36 months of forbearance on all federal loans during the entire period of repayment.
 While some private loan lenders offer a forbearance provision, a student’s ability to obtain a forbearance is often difficult and only available for a period of 6 months.
 Also, private lenders may change the terms upon which forbearance is granted at any time.